PhantomVl/sccp_manager/README.md

 >        git pull
 >        git checkout develop

 ### IMPORTANT NOTES:
+- !!!
+If something stops working, use the master branch [master](https://github.com/PhantomVl/sccp_manager/tree/master) !!! master branch does not support changes into chan-sccp made after October 2018.
 - This system assumes/requires that you are using the Asterisk realtime database.
 If you are not yet using the realtime database, you will have to set it up for this module to work ([See](https://github.com/chan-sccp/chan-sccp/wiki/Realtime-Configuration)).
 - For the cisco phones to work correctly, they should be provisioned with the latest firmware (v8.1 or higher)